DNIF-Documentation/DNIF/kb/docs/documents/Welcome-to-DNIF/welcome-to-dnif.md

 ---
+slug: /get-started
 title: Welcome to DNIF
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Welcome to DNIF HYPERCLOUD
+# Welcome to DNIF HYPERSCALE

 DNIF is a cloud-native cybersecurity analytics platform that combines SIEM, User Analytics, and Automation to help you discover threat campaigns and reduce analyst overhead.
 Our platform provides: